burakboduroglu/burakboduroglu/README.md

 <hr>

+### About My Kaggle Account

+- You can reach my Data Science and Machine Learning notebooks in there.
+- You can reach via this link <a href="https://www.kaggle.com/burakbodurolu">-Kaggle-</a>.

 ### I have 7 reporsitory :scroll: :package:

 - Kodlama.ioHM contains my Kodlama.io homeworks and projects like Backend with Java.
 (Spring)